openshift/enhancements/enhancements/openshift-route-admission-policy.md

 ## Proposal

-Add a new _RouteAdmissionPolicy_ field to the [IngressController API resource][https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go] which allows administrators to configure how cross-namespace host name claims should be handled by the IngressConroller.
+Add a new _RouteAdmissionPolicy_ field to the [IngressController API resource][https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go] which allows administrators to configure how cross-namespace host name claims should be handled by the IngressController.

 ### User Stories